-The Fund currently offers Class A shares and Class I shares.
+The Fund currently offers two classes of shares so that you can choose the class that best suits your investment needs: Class A and Class I shares.
 The main differences between the classes are the ongoing fees.
 In choosing which class of shares to purchase, you should consider which will be most beneficial to you given your investment goals, the amount of your purchase and the length of time you expect to hold the shares.
 Each class of shares in the Fund represents an interest in the same portfolio of investments in the Fund.
 Not all share classes may be available for purchase in all states.

 Purchase by Mail.
-To purchase the Fund's shares by mail, simply complete and sign the Account Application and mail it, along with a check made payable to "Longboard Long/Short Fund" to:
+To purchase the Fund's shares by mail, simply complete and sign the Account Application and mail it, along with a check made payable to "Longboard Managed Futures Strategy Fund" to: